Sidd-underscore/cobalt-ext/README.md

 ## usage

 > [!NOTE]
-> `cobalt-ext` will not be available on the Chrome Web Store or Firefox Add-ons store
-> therefore, you must install it manually.
+> `cobalt-ext` will not be available on the Chrome Web Store or Firefox Add-ons store. therefore, you must install it manually.

 1. download the latest release from [the releases tab](https://github.com/Sidd-underscore/cobalt-ext/releases/latest)
 2. unzip the folder and place it somewhere you will remember